The Deeper Pattern Beneath Human Suffering

 The Underlying Interference

-The deeper pattern beneath human suffering is not malice or incompetence.
-It is forgetfulness.
+The deeper pattern beneath human suffering is forgetfulness.

-When individuals and cultures lose touch with their natural state — their inherent wholeness, worth, and inner stability — behaviour becomes compensatory.
+When individuals and cultures lose touch with their natural state—their inherent wholeness, worth, and inner stability—behaviour becomes compensatory.
 We seek externally what has been obscured internally.
 Power replaces presence.
 Control replaces trust.
-Identity collapses into roles, wounds, and narratives.
+Identity becomes invested in roles, wounds, and the stories we tell about ourselves.

-From this misalignment, suffering proliferates — not because people are bad, but because they are disconnected from what steadies them.
+From this misalignment, suffering proliferates because people are disconnected from what steadies them.

 This forgetfulness expresses itself in many forms: